PRIVACY NOTICE - THE HUNDRED

 The ECB will process your personal data for the purposes of:

-• Administration including providing news and information and providing any goods or services we have agreed to provide to you and administering any competitions and prize draws you enter
+- Includes payment processing, contacting you about any match, event or venue you have attended or will be attending, maintaining records of consent(s), providing news and information and providing any goods or services we have agreed to provide to you and administering any competitions and prize draws you enter, dealing with any complaints and obtaining insurance

-• Ensuring compliance with ticket conditions and ground regulations
+- Ensuring compliance with ticket conditions and ground regulations, health and safety and other legal obligations

 Who we will disclose your personal data to